-- Have your financials assessed – before you get your loan, you must take a financial assessment, which will review your income and credit history.
-Based on the results of the evaluation, they may put aside some of the loan’s proceeds to pay off the property taxes and insurance.
+- Have your finances assessed – before you get your loan, you must take a budgetary appraisement, which will review your income and credit history.
+Based on the results of the evaluation, they may put aside some of the loan’s proceeds to pay off the title fees, property taxes and insurance.

-- Understand the five payout options – lump sum, tenure, term, a line of credit, modified tenure, and modified term.
+- Understand the five payout options – lump sum, dominion, term, a line of credit, modified dominion, and modified term.
 The lump sum and line of credit are straight forward.
-However, tenure, term, and the altered versions refer to monthly payments.
+However, dominion, term, and the altered versions refer to monthly payments.

-- You can have access to some but not all of your equity – you will not get all your home equity from the reverse mortgage.
-Instead, you will get a certain percentage calculated by your prevailing interest rates, age, and the home value.
+- You can be approved to some but not all of your equity – you will not get all your home equity from the reverse mortgage.
+Instead, you will get a certain percentage calculated by your prevailing lending fees, age, and the home value.

-- Your reverse mortgage lender will most likely not be a public bank – most lenders are smaller companies that concentrate on this type of loan.
+- Your reverse mortgage lender will most likely not be a public bank – most lenders are smaller conglomerates that concentrate on this type of loan.

-- Getting a reverse mortgage loan may not be your best option.
+- Getting a reverse mortgage loan may not be your optimum option.
 For some, there are better alternatives, like a home equity loan.

 You no longer have to worry about not having enough money to sort out your bills and other financial needs.
-Unlike most traditional mortgages that let you access funds to purchase a home, reverse mortgages allow you to withdraw a portion of the equity available in your home and spend the money you receive as per your wishes.
+Unlike most traditional mortgages that let you hack into funds to purchase a home, reverse mortgages allow you to get a portion of the equity available in your home and spend the money you receive as per your wishes.

 How much money could you release?

 A reverse mortgage plan allows you to access the value of your home, tax-free without having to sell up, so that you can have money to spend on whatever you want or need.